FredaXin/client_project/README.md

 - We have been successful in predicting affluence, based on the percentages of business types and prices within an area.
 - We found that key business types are clearly associated with and predictive of a neighborhood’s affluence
 - When assessing an individual business (i.e., whether it’s in an affluent neighborhood) – the review counts and rating improve the predictions.
-- Option 1 is our first step towards generalization - in the future, we will expand this method by transferring this approach to other urban areas
+- Option 1 is our first step towards generalization - in the future, we will expand this method by transferring this approach to other urban areas.

 ___